privacy-scaling-explorations/zuzalu-feedback/README.md

 # Zuzalu Feedback App

-This is a web app for anonymously collecting feedback from Zuzalu.city attendees about their experience with various sessions.
+This is a web app for anonymously collecting feedback from [https://zuzalu.city/](Zuzalu.city) attendees about their experience with various sessions.

 Users can prove their membership using [PCD Zupass](https://github.com/proofcarryingdata/zupass) and leave feedback without revealing their identity.